HakimiX/Documentation/README.md

 ## Proposed

 Our system will be a clone of the Hacker News website.
 It will include all of the basic functionalities such as posting stories, commenting on stories, and up/down voting stories.
-The system will be accesable through a user friendly interface.
+The system will be accesable through a user friendly interface and an Application Programming Interface (API)

 ## Functional Requirements